CPCF settlement: 2019/20 to 2023/24

 Education and training

-In 2021/22, Health Education England (HEE) will be commissioned to provide a three-year programme of education and training for community pharmacy professionals, including independent prescribing training for existing pharmacists.
+In 2021/22, Health Education England (HEE) was commissioned to provide a three-year programme of education and training for community pharmacy professionals, including independent prescribing training for existing pharmacists.

-Also, from 2022/23, HEE will support the management of the training places in community pharmacy and responsibility for administration of payments to community pharmacy contractors for trainee pharmacists.
+Also, from 2022/23, HEE began supporting the management of the training places in community pharmacy and responsibility for administration of payments to community pharmacy owners for trainee pharmacists.

 CPCF Roadshow